 Pizza U2 Sarajevo

 While Pizza U2 will not likely win any awards for having the best food in Bosnia, it is a favorite fast food Sarajevo restaurant.
-Around for nearly 20 years, Sarajevo Pizza U2 hits the spot at the end of a late night…just don’t forget the ketchup!
+Around for 20 years, Sarajevo Pizza U2 hits the spot at the end of a late night…just don’t forget the ketchup!
 MAP

 #5 BOSNIAN DESSERTS